-Pursuant to Section 27-6208(a)(2)(B), the applicant requested a waiver of bicycle cross-access between three phases for lack of internal bicycle circulation system on the adjoining parcel, due to topographic conditions and natural features.
+Pursuant this section 27-6208(a)(2)(B), the applicant is asking for waiver of bicycle cross-access between three phases for lack of internal bicycle circulation system on adjoining parcel due to topographic conditions and natural features.

 (C) Where a development site fronts an existing street with insufficient right-of-way width to accommodate installation of a required bike path along the frontage, the applicant may install a bike path on the development site, within a public easement running parallel and nearby the public street.
 Such bicycle paths shall not be restricted from public use and shall allow physical passage at all times.